FKD13/geocode_backend/README.md

 ### Start the server

-to start the webserver simply run `./runapp.sh bootrun`.
+To start the webserver simply run `./runapp.sh bootrun`.

+To visit the swagger documentation, surf to [localhost:8080/swagger-ui.html](localhost:8080/swagger-ui.html)